-Baptist Health provided more than $390 million in total charity care and uncompensated services at cost in fiscal year 2019.
+Baptist Health provided $487.9 million in total charity care and uncompensated services at cost in fiscal year 2022.

 Fulfilling our mission to provide compassionate care to the entire community isn’t only about assisting those in financial need.
 It is also reflected in the many services we support that lose money but are essential.
 These are services that for-profit organizations simply wouldn’t offer.

 Pastoral Care is the core of Baptist Health’s commitment to the community.
 Chaplains of many faiths provide for the spiritual needs of our patients, employees and their families.
 They serve as liaisons between Baptist Health and the faith community and facilitate care of parishioners and congregants who may need support as patients.
 Pastoral Care helps coordinate the Compassionate Care component of the Charity Care program and manages the employee emergency assistance fund.

 How does a healthcare organization benefit a community?
 The answer seems obvious.
 Hospitals, outpatient centers, emergency services — these things benefit the community simply by being there.
 But that’s only part of the story.